AdobeDocs/audience-manager.en/help/using/integration/sending-audience-data/batch-data-transfer-explained/id-sync-file-based.md

 abc123 def456 ghi789 xyz987
 ```

+### File Content Considerations {#considerations}

+When creating your inbound files, make sure the first column is only populated with device IDs, such as [!DNL AAM UUID], [!DNL GAID], [!DNL IDFA], and so on.
+See [Index of IDs in Audience Manager](../../../reference/ids-in-aam.md) for a detailed explanation of IDs supported by Audience Manager.

+>[!IMPORTANT]
+>
+>Do not use [DPUUIDs](../../../reference/ids-in-aam.md) on the first column.
+Doing so can result in incorrect synchronization.

 ## Synchronization Matches DPUUIDs to UUIDs {#sync-matches-dpuuids-uuids}

 The purpose of an ID sync file is to sync the [DPUUIDs](../../../reference/ids-in-aam.md) from your own Data Sources with [!DNL Audience Manager] UUIDs.
 Synchronization maps the [!DNL DPUUID]s from the master [!DNL DPID] and its related [!DNL DPID]s to the [!DNL Audience Manager] [!DNL UUID]s.
 Where you put the IDs in the file name and body determines how these identifiers are mapped to each other.
 For example, take the two sample files shown here: